IM Command-line Interface (CLI)

 wait infId [max_time]

 Wait infrastructure with ID infId to get a final state.
 It will return code 0 if it becomes configured or 1 otherwhise.
-Optional parameter max_time to set the max time to wait.
+Optional parameter max_time to set the max time to wait in seconds.

 create_wait_outputs inputfile